emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 Kubernetes CRD resources will be represented by subclass implementations of `IResource`, such as `HostResource` representing a Host CRD.
-Similarly, collections of these resources will be implemented by subclassing `ICollection`, such as `HostCollection` (a collection of `HostResource` objects).
+Similarly, collections of these resources will be implemented by subclassing `IResourceCollection`, such as `HostCollection` (a collection of `HostResource` objects).

 #### models

-User/developer code goes here for models, subclasses of `IResource` and `ICollection`.
+User/developer code goes here for models, subclasses of `IResource` and `IResourceCollection`.
-For example, the `HostResource` and `HostCollection` classes are models of the Hosts CRDs and are useful for understanding how one writes concrete implementations of `IResource` and `ICollection` classes.
+For example, the `HostResource` and `HostCollection` classes are models of the Hosts CRDs and are useful for understanding how one writes concrete implementations of `IResource` and `IResourceCollection` classes.

 #### tests